-Mother’s Day calls for a special tribute to Mamas.
-Why not celebrate with a Queen Cake and it’s layered filling of cream and lemon curd.
-Recently, I found this appropriately named royal tower on Louisiana Cookin’ magazine’s website (http://louisianacookin.com/queen-cake/).
-I remembered reading this Mother’s Day Brunch article in our local library so off I went to revisit that article.
+Mother's Day calls for a special tribute to Mamas.
+Why not celebrate with a Queen Cake and it's layers of filling of cream and lemon curd.
+Recently, I found this appropriately named royal tower on Louisiana Cookin' magazine's website.
+I remembered reading this Mother's Day Brunch article in our local library, so off I went to revisit that article.

-The magazine was introducing it’s Queen Cake for the first time with a plan to showcase an updated version in their future May/June issues to honor Moms.
+The magazine was introducing its Queen Cake for the first time with a plan to showcase an updated version in their future May/June issues to honor Moms.
 I think they should call it the official Louisiana Queen Cake since there already is a King cake.
-This way Mamas will always be associated with the beautiful confection.
+This way, Mamas will always be associated with a beautiful confection.

 The pretty, tall, four layers sandwiching a lemon cream filling is what enticed me to bake this cake.
-The vanilla layers are moistened with buttermilk and sour cream (here is the recipe http://louisianacookin.com/queen-cake/).
+The vanilla layers are moistened with buttermilk and sour cream (here is the recipe).
 I substituted vanilla bean paste for regular vanilla extract in the batter.
-It adds that whole bean flavor, but is much more affordable than purchasing the whole bean in a jar.
+It adds that whole bean flavor but is much more affordable than purchasing the whole bean in a jar.
 I like the rich vanilla taste!
 The paste can be found in the cake decorating section in stores.

-Next, I poured in the juice from the 4 lemons while still processing then moved the mixture to a bowl.
-In the microwave I cooked the curd with some stirring until it was thick.
-No need to stand over a hot stove for a long period of time.
+Next, I poured the juice from the 4 lemons into the top while still processing, then moved the mixture to a bowl.
+In the microwave, I cooked the curd with some stirring until it was thick.
+There's no need to stand over a hot stove for a long period of time.

 The last step is to refrigerate until cold or serve it warm on just about anything.
 I like it best on a spoon.
 Here's the recipe:Print